mz04030221/airbnb-clone-project/README.md

 - **Database Administrator:** Manages database design, indexing, and optimizations.
 - **DevOps Engineer:** Handles deployment, monitoring, and scaling of the backend services.
 - **QA Engineer:** Ensures the backend functionalities are thoroughly tested and meet quality standards.

+## Feature Breakdown
+1. **API Documentation**
+    - **OpenAPI Standard:** The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
+    - **Django REST Framework:** Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
+    - **GraphQL:** Offers a flexible and efficient query mechanism for interacting with the backend.
+2. **User Authentication**
+    - Register new users, authenticate, and manage user profiles.
+3. **Property Management**
+    - Create, update, retrieve, and delete property listings.
+4. **Booking System**
+    - Make, update, and manage bookings, including check-in and check-out details.
+5. **Payment Processing**
+    - Handle payment transactions related to bookings.
+6. **Review System**
+    - Post and manage reviews for properties.
+7. **Database Optimizations**
+    - **Indexing:** Implement indexes for fast retrieval of frequently accessed data.
+    - **Caching:** Use caching strategies to reduce database load and improve performance.